devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 | `State` | It shows the state of PR and as of now it is fixed to Open which cannot be changed. |

 #### iii) Tag Creation
 The third option i.e, **Tag Creation**.
 In this mechanism you need to provide the tag name or author to specify the exact tag for which you want to build the CI Pipeline.
-To work with this feature as well, you need to configure the webhook for either Github or Bitbucket as we did in the previous mechanism i.e, **Pull Request**.
+To work with this feature as well, you need to configure the webhook for either GitHub or Bitbucket as we did in the previous mechanism i.e, **Pull Request**.

 In this process as well you can find the option to filter the specific tags with certain filter parameters.
 Select the appropriate filter as per your requirement and pass the value in form of regex, one of the examples is already given.